Humphery Railway Bridge: Description

 The bridge is a concrete arch bridge carrying the Mungar to Monto railway over a dry gully some 2.8 km south west of Humphrey Station and 14 km west of Gayndah.
 It has five semicircular arch spans, with solid concrete spandrel walls.
 Although a simple bridge, it is well detailed with projecting cornices at the bases of the arches, attached pillars above the piers extending above the deck and recessed spandrel walls.

 The bridge carries a single 3 ft 6 in gauge railway on a ballasted deck.
 Its spans are 7.9 m, three at 10.7 m, and 7.9 m totalling 42.9 m.
 The solid arch ribs are semicircular, with projecting cornices separating them visually from the piers below.
 The smaller end spans spring from a higher level, again marked at the pier by a small cornice.
-The recessed spandrel walls are finished off with the form concrete slightly patterned to contrast with the smooth finish of the projecting faces of the arches.
+The recessed spandrel walls are finished off with the form of concrete slightly patterned to contrast with the smooth finish of the projecting faces of the arches.
 The railings are of tubular metal between concrete pillars at the piers.